Greg Van Emburgh

 Greg Van Emburgh (born May 10, 1966) is a former professional tennis player from the United States.

 Van Emburgh enjoyed most of his tennis success while playing doubles.
-During his career he won 6 doubles titles.
-He achieved a career-high doubles ranking of World No. 38 in 1993.
+During his career he won six doubles titles and was runner-up eight times.
+He achieved a career-high doubles ranking of world No. 38 in March 1993.

+His son Jenson Van Emburgh is a Paralympic table tennis player.